 After the procedure, the catheter is removed and pressure is placed on the cut to stop any bleeding.
 Stitches are not needed.

 After the test, you'll be taken to a recovery ward where you'll be asked to lie still for a few hours to prevent bleeding from the cut.

 You'll usually be able to go home the same day, although sometimes you may need to stay in hospital overnight.

 It may be possible to let you know the results of the test before you go home.
 However, the X-rays often need to be studied in detail and the results are not available for a few weeks.

 While recovering at home:

 - rest for the remainder of the day – it's a good idea for someone to stay with you for at least 24 hours in case you have any problems

-- eat and drink as soon as you feel ready to – the contrast dye leaves your body in your pee, so drinking plenty of water can help flush it out faster
+- eat and drink as soon as you feel ready to – the contrast agent leaves your body in your pee, so drinking plenty of water can help flush it out faster

 - you can usually return to most normal activities the next day, although you may need to avoid heavy lifting and strenuous exercise for a few days